UPPMAX/programming_formalisms/lesson_plans/day_4_1.md

  * Richel
  * Goals:
    * Theory: good algorithms
-   * Students develop together in groups of 4
+   * Students develop together on big project
-   * Form: group size: 4, use topic branches, use CI scripts, use code review
+   * Form: use feature branches, use CI scripts, use code review

 ## 9:00-9:45 RB

  * Goals:
-   * Students can work in two pairs on one shared repo with `master`, `develop`, topic
+   * Theory: algorithms

 When|What
 ----|-------------------------